• Home

 The facts about PACs (Political Action Committees)

-If a company or firm tries to disclaim responsibility for which candidates receive donations from its PAC, that would be misleading.
+If a company or trade association tries to disclaim responsibility for which candidates receive donations from its PAC (Political Action Committee), that would be misleading.

 Here are the facts:

-1. A PAC is a political committee in the United States "organized for the purpose of raising and spending money to elect and defeat candidates" [“What Is a PAC?”
-OpenSecrets].
-Each company PAC, firm PAC and trade association PAC decides to which candidates it will donate.
+• A PAC is a political committee in the United States "organized for the purpose of raising and spending money to elect and defeat candidates." [“What Is a PAC?”
+OpenSecrets.]
+Each company PAC and trade association PAC decides to which candidates it will donate.

-6. Some companies reportedly pressure and/or induce their employees to contribute to their PACs.
-[Michelle Conlin and Lucas Iberico Lozada, Reuters, “The new U.S. office politics: funding your boss's political causes,” May 11, 2015.]
+• As stated in the Reuters article entitled "The new U.S. office politics: funding your boss's political causes,” some companies reportedly pressure and/or induce their employees to contribute to the company PAC.
+[Michelle Conlin and Lucas Iberico Lozada, Reuters, “The new U.S. office politics: funding your boss's political causes,” 11 May 2015.]

 • “Why corporate PACs have an advantage," Karl Evers-Hillstrom, OpenSecrets, 14 February 2020.